Warehouse Floor Plan: Optimizing Your Layout

 Planning for Warehouse Equipment and Processes

-Inventory storage may be a major consideration when creating a warehouse floor plan, but the equipment and associated processes also significantly impact space within the facility.
-These design elements are often specific to the industry and the company and thus demand a customized approach to warehouse planning.
+While inventory storage is a major consideration when creating a warehouse floor plan, the equipment and associated processes also significantly impact space within the facility.
+These design elements are often specific to the industry and the company, so they demand a customized approach to warehouse planning.
+Lean Six Sigma strategies are particularly effective for finding efficiency improvements.

-Start by identifying your design elements, as these must be accounted for in your plan along with all other considerations.
+Start by identifying your design elements, as they (and all other considerations) must be accounted for in your plan.
 This may include everything from automation and robotics to equipment used for storage, packing and more.
-The position of your equipment and the associated processes will in part determine remaining space available for storage and secondary areas.
+The position of your equipment and the associated processes help determine the remaining space available for storage and secondary areas.

 Creating Flow Strategies